International Code of Ethics for Professional Accountants ACCA AA & AAA

 The final decision should be by the client and DO NOT negotiate on the client’s behalf firm can undertake roles such as reviewing a shortlist of other candidates.
 However, they must ensure that they are not interfering to undertake management decisions and so must not make the final decision on who is appointed

-Safeguard Listed Clients: Most non-assurance services related to financial reporting are not allowed.
+Safeguard for Listed Clients: Most non-assurance services related to financial reporting are not allowed.

 Other clients: Segregation of duties, Chinese walls, QCR